 - A Bloodborne/DC Universe crossover fanfic is named after this album.

-- A variation: In 2007, Doctor Who Magazine published a comic strip story called "The Woman Who Sold the World".
+- In 2007, Doctor Who Magazine published a comic strip story called "The Woman Who Sold the World".

-- Similar to the above, the Torchwood novel The Men Who Sold the World.
+- A Torchwood novel is titled The Men Who Sold the World.

-- Another variation: The Man Who Sold America, a 2019 book critiquing Donald Trump by MSNBC host Joy Ann Reid.
+- The Man Who Sold America, a 2019 book critiquing Donald Trump by MSNBC host Joy Ann Reid.

 - Tomato in the Mirror: From "The Width of a Circle":"Then I ran across a monster who was sleeping by a tree